Avatr 07

-The Avatr 07 (阿维塔07 (Ā wéi tǎ 07)) is an electric mid-size crossover SUV produced by Avatr Technology, a joint venture between Changan Automobile and lithium-ion battery provider CATL.
+The Avatr 07 (阿维塔07 (Ā wéi tǎ 07)) is a battery electric and extended range mid-size crossover SUV produced by Avatr Technology, a joint venture between Changan Automobile and lithium-ion battery provider CATL.
 It is the third vehicle under the Avatr brand.
 It is the first vehicle to feature Avatr's Kunlun range extender system, which utilizes the first ever implementation of hybrid chemistry versions of CATL's Freevoy batteries.